-Articles and Websites
+Articles and Organizations

-How It Feels To Send Your Kid To a “Free” School
+How It Feels to Send Your Kid to a “Free” School

-- Lessons on Sudbury Valley by Peter Gray
+Lessons on Sudbury Valley by Peter Gray

-- Freedom to Learn By Peter Gray
+Freedom to Learn by Peter Gray

-- When Students have Real Power
+When Students Have Real Power

-Alliance for Self Directed Learning (ASDE): A nonprofit organization dedicated to normalizing and legitimizing Self-Directed Education, to make it available to everyone who seeks it.
+Alliance for Self-Directed Learning (ASDE): A nonprofit organization dedicated to normalizing and legitimizing self-directed education, to make it available to everyone who seeks it.

-Fare of the Free Child – This entire podcast is excellent but there are three episodes specifically on Sudbury Schools, two of which are about Nashville Sudbury School
+This entire podcast is excellent but there are four episodes specifically on Sudbury Schools, two of which are about Nashville Sudbury School

 Definition from Wikipedia: In a practical context, it refers to the mental process a person goes through after being removed from a formal schooling environment, when the “school mindset” is eroded over time.
 Deschooling may refer to the time period it takes for children removed from school to adjust to learning in an unstructured environment.